pierwill/qubes-doc/external/configuration-guides/vpn.md

 ![Settings-NetVM.png](/attachment/wiki/VPN/Settings-NetVM.png)

-If you want to be able to use the [Qubes firewall](/doc/firewall), create a new FirewallVM (as a ProxyVM) and set it to use the VPN VM as its NetVM.
+If you want to be able to use the [Qubes firewall](/doc/firewall), create a new FirewallVM (as a proxy VM) and set it to use the VPN VM as its NetVM.
 Then, configure AppVMs to use your new FirewallVM as their NetVM.

 If you want to update your TemplateVMs through the VPN, enable the `qubes-updates-proxy` service in your new FirewallVM.